davechurchill/AI6001_Project/Project Specification/README.md

 - **Project Report Video** (70%)
   - The final video explaining everything that is required in the specification below

-### Project Overview
+## Project Overview

+  - The project should be done in a group of 2 people (unless a serious reason prevents this somehow)
   - You MUST use AI tools to write the code for this project, since the point is to get you to learn to use them
-  - You can use any amount of AI tools to write the code for this project
+  - You can use any amount of AI tools to write the code, website, dockerfile, etc for this project
   - You must create a web application that implements the user interface for a game that is playable with in the browser
   - You must create a non-trivial AI system for that game that controls a significant amount of gameplay for an AI agent
-  -

-### Required Gameplay and Mechanics (From Assignments)
-Your game must contain all the following mechanics.
-You may copy / paste / edit this list for use in your proposal.
-Your final project submission must contain this list which each finished feature marked as completed.
-- [ ] Collisions
-  - [ ] Rectangular bounding box collisions between some entities
-  - [ ] Some collision between player and level geometry (walls, tiles, etc)
-- [ ] Movement
-  - [ ] Your game must contain at least 2 'movement abilitites' with a cooldown or resource cost
-  - Our Game's Movement Abilities:
-    - [ ] Example 1: Double Jump
-    - [ ] Example 2: Dash (with invulnerability)
-    - [ ] Example 3: Wall Jump
-    - [ ] Example 4: Jetpack (with fuel)
+  - The game must be somewhat intuitive and enjoyable to play / iteract with

+## Required Game Functionality

+## Docker Deployment

+As this project will be a web-hosted application, it is natural that it will depend on other applications such as web server(s), database(s), and other libraries.

+As part of the project source code delivery, you must create a Dockerfile that is able to launch and run your application.

 ## Project Report Video